 Note that the above are the capital costs only, and do not include staffing or ongoing and future maintenance.
-Financial impacts will be higher in the implementation/improvement stages (first 1-5 years of the Management Plan) vs. years following when maintenance will be the focus.
+Financial impacts will be higher in the implementation/improvement stages vs. years following when maintenance will be the focus.
 It should also be noted that there are opportunities available to offset capital costs through grants.
 Council may also choose to consider other funding sources such as sales tax or use fees to offset some portion of the cost of trail maintenance.